samuelbruce/sqlite_diff_and_merge/README.md

 Change the content of the child <FileType> element to "enBinaryFile"

 ## HOW TO USE:
-In pending changes or diff view, right-click on the .db file and select "External Diff", or highlight the file an hit Ctrl-D
+In pending changes or diff view, right-click on the .db file and select "External Diff", or highlight the file and hit Ctrl-D